-The Council already proposed to allocate land for housing development north and south of Greenaway Lane in the and where these lie adjacent to the settlement, these could be considered good growth opportunities.
+The Council already proposed to allocate land for housing development north and south of Greenaway Lane in the 2017 consultation and many of these sites have received a resolution to grant planning permission from the Council.

+Other, smaller areas have been promoted to the Council and where these lie adjacent to the settlement, these could be considered good growth opportunities.
 However, beyond the built-up area, there is an important stretch of undeveloped rural landscape alongside the Hamble river.